pulumi/docs/content/tutorials/esc-setup-psp-creds/index.md

 ### Wrapping up

 You have learned how to create ESC environments in the Pulumi Cloud console, import them into IaC stacks and even create Environments using the Pulumi Service Provider.
-The environment you created, `creds/psp` can now be easily re-used between your stacks, or used to compose more complicated environments, using [Environment imports](https://www.pulumi.com/docs/esc/environments/imports/).
-Using what you know now, you can easily create other `creds` Environments for ther providers.
+The environment you created, `creds/psp` can now be easily re-used between your stacks, or used to compose more complex environments, using [Environment imports](https://www.pulumi.com/docs/esc/environments/imports/).
+Using what you know now, you can easily create other Environments under the `creds` project to store credentials for other providers.
 For example, `creds/aws` or `creds/azure`!